FowluhhDev/skye/README.md

 # Skye
-Core for web-based operating systems.
+Rapid rendering system for JavaScript and TypeScript

 ## Example
 Fast updating for mouse movement